LLNL/benchpark/configs/AWS-x86-ParallelCluster-3.7.2/README.txt

 This config should work on any AWS x86 ParallelCluster 3.7.2 instance with the following caveats:

 1) All compute instances must be x86 and EFA enabled.
-Supported instances types can be found here:
+Supported instance types can be found here:

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html#efa-instance-types